vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Submitting the spark job

 Copy the files in this repo to your s3 bucket and amend the 1304spark-submit.sh file to point to your s3 bucket.
 Run the file.
-It will take somewhere from about 10 - 30 minutes for the Spark job to complete, depending on the hardware spec.
+It will take somewhere from about 1-5 minutes for the Spark job to complete, depending on the hardware spec.
 It computes a netting set NPV for 5000 simulations across future 454 dates for 2 swaps and 1 FxFwd.

 After the spark job completes, it will create an "output" folder in your s3 bucket.
 The output files  are time-grid array and NPV cube.

 <pre><code>

 # Adjust environment variables as needed
-LD_LIBRARY_PATH=/usr/local/lib
+# LD_LIBRARY_PATH=/usr/local/lib
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH
+# export LD_LIBRARY_PATH=$LD_LIBRARY_PATH
 export PYSPARK_DRIVER_PYTHON=/usr/bin/python3
 export PYSPARK_PYTHON=python3
 export PYTHONPATH=/usr/bin/python3
+export HADOOP_CONF_DIR=$HADOOP_HOME/etc/hadoop
+export YARN_CONF_DIR=$HADOOP_HOME/etc/hadoop
+export LD_LIBRARY_PATH=/usr/lib/hadoop/lib/native
+export SPARK_HOME=/usr/lib/spark

 # submit Spark job - adjust s3 bucket, filenames and scenario variables as needed